canonical/ubuntu-pro-client/docs/tutorials/host_apt_news.rst

 .. include:: ./common/install-multipass.txt

 .. note::
-   You will need at least 10 Gb of free space on your machine to launch the Multipass VM used in this tutorial.
+   You will need at least 10 Gigabytes of free space on your machine to launch the Multipass VM used in this tutorial.

 Tutorial overview
 =====================